loot/loot.github.io/LOOT-FAQs.md

 **Q.** Why can't I just keep using BOSS v2.2.0 forever instead of switching to LOOT?

 **A.** You can, there is no intention to take BOSS's masterlists offline.
 However, most of BOSS's current contributors are now more interested in contributing to LOOT, so BOSS will likely lag further behind in getting unrecognised plugins recognised as time goes on.
-One of the many improvements in LOOT is that it doesn't suffer from this problem.

 ---

+**Q.** Is there anything I should bear in mind when switching to LOOT?

+**A.** It's worth double-checking the load order LOOT gives you, in case it's gotten something wrong.
+Also, if you're not starting a new game, changing your load order may cause in-game issues.
+To avoid disaster, you can backup your load order as follows:

+1. Make a backup of your current `.ess` save file, and its accompanying `.skse` file (if you have SKSE installed).
+These are found in the `%USERPROFILE%\Documents\My Games\Skyrim\Saves` folder.
+2. Make a backup of your load order files, `plugins.txt` and `loadorder.txt`, which are found in the `%LOCALAPPDATA%\Skyrim` folder.

+That way, if something does go wrong, you have backups to roll back to.
+If you don't overwrite or delete save files, you don't need to back them up, so long as you can remember which save was made before you made the changes that caused problems.

+---

 **Q.** I've heard that LOOT doesn't have such a thing as an 'unrecognized plugin'.
 What new devilry is this?

 **A.** BOSS sorted mods according to their order in its masterlist, which was hand-ordered by its maintainers.
 LOOT reads the contents of each plugin to see which plugins conflict, etc. and uses that information to decide on the best ordering.
+This means that it can sort plugins without needing them added to its masterlist.

 ---